 Immigration regulations allow a once per degree-level Academic Reduced Course Load (RCL) if a student has a valid academic reason for dropping below full-time.

 Acceptable reasons for an Academic RCL as noted in the regulation are:

 - Initial difficulty with the English language or reading requirements;

 - Unfamiliarity with U.S. teaching methods; or

 - Improper course level placement

 Doctoral students who have passed their comprehensive exam (D status) are not eligible for an RCL in the semester of the dissertation defense when full-time registration of 5 dissertation hours is required.

 Students who feel they meet the requirements for an Academic RCL should schedule an appointment to meet with their academic advisor to discuss their eligibility.

-If it is appropriate, complete the Academic Reduced Course Load Form via DocuSign after the meeting with your advisor and ISASP (if applicable).
+If it is appropriate, complete the Academic Reduced Course Load Request Form (available in MyISSS portal) after the meeting with your advisor.